 When a customer takes the decision of getting a solar system, the tough question is between buying or leasing to own the Solar Panels.
-If you buy it, the system it's yours either if you pay it with cash, or a Solar Loan.
-If you choose to take a Solar Leasing Programs, the system it's owned and maintained by a third party company.
+If you buy it, the system is yours either if you pay it with cash, or a Solar Loan.
+If you choose to take a Solar Leasing Programs, the system is owned and maintained by a third party company.
 Each option impacts directly to the cost, maintenance, terms, savings/returns and financial offsets on your solar panel system agreement.

 In the State ofCalifornia the 70% of the residential Solar Systems were funded by an external party, through a Leasing solar panels PPA, Or Solar Service Agreement.
 The other 30% were either purchases with cash or financing.
 With this information the big question for people interested in going solar and doing their research before they get the system that fits for their needs would be: Why are the majority of the solar projects funded through a Solar Lease?
 Because my neighbors are going solar with a lease, should this be the best for me?